-To the Directors of Merri Community Health Services Limited
+To the Director of Merri Community Health Services Limited

+Opinion

-Opinion I have audited the financial report of Merri Community Health Services Limited (the company) which comprises the: statement of financial position as at 30 June 2022 statement of comprehensive income for the year then ended statement of changes in equity for the year then ended statement of cash flows for the year then ended notes to the financial statements, including significant accounting policies responsible entities' declaration.
-In my opinion the financial report is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including: giving a true and fair view of the financial position of the company as at 30 June 2022 and of its financial performance and its cash flows for the year then ended complying with Australian Accounting Standards - Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2013.
-Basis for Opinion I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Auditing Standards.
+I have audited the financial report of Merri Community Health Services Limited (the company) which comprises the:

+- statement of financial position as at 30 June 2023 - statement of comprehensive income for the year then ended - statement of changes in equity for the year then ended - statement of cash flow for the year then ended - notes to the financial statements, including significant accounting policies - responsible entities' declaration.

+In my opinion the financial report in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

+- giving a true and fair view of the financial position of the company as at 30 June 2023 and of its financial performance and its cash flows for the year then ended - complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2022.

+Basis for Opinion

+I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Auditing Standards.
 I further describe my responsibilities under that Act and those standards in the Auditor's Responsibilities for the Audit of the Financial Report section of my report.

-My independence is established by the Constitution Act 1975 .
-My staff and I are independent of the company in accordance with the auditor independence requirements of the Australian Charities and Not-for-profits Commission Act 2012 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Australia.
+My independence is established by the Constitution Act 1975.
+My staff and I are independent of the company in accordance with the audit independence requirements of the Australian Charities and Not-for-profits Commission Act 2012 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Australia.
 My staff and I have also fulfilled our other ethical responsibilities in accordance with the Code.

 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.
-Directors' responsibilities for the financial report The Directors of the company are responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards - Simplified Disclosures and the Australian Charities and Not-for-profits Commission Act 2012 , and for such internal control as the Directors determine is necessary to enable the preparation and fair presentation of a financial report that is free from material misstatement, whether due to fraud or error.
-In preparing the financial report, the Directors are responsible for assessing the company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless it is inappropriate to do so.

-Auditor's responsibilities for the audit of the financial report
+Directors' responsibilities for the financial report